Khmelnytskyi Oblast

 Created in 1937 out of border okrugs of Vinnytsia Oblast, in 1941–44 it was under Nazi Germany occupation and part of the Reichskommissariat Ukraine (Wolhynien und Podolien general district).
 Following the Kamenets-Podolsky pocket in spring of 1944 as part of the Proskurov-Chernovtsy operation, Soviet troops removed the German occupation in the region.
-Until 4 February 1954 it was called Kamianets-Podilsky Oblast (Кам'янець-Подільська область) and was centered in Kamianets-Podilsky until 1941.
+Until 4 February 1954 it was called Kamianets-Podilskyi Oblast (Кам'янець-Подільська область) and was centered in Kamianets-Podilsky until 1941.
 The region rebranding took place after the official renaming of the region's administrative center to Khmelnytskyi.

 Geography

 Khmelnytskyi Oblast has a total area of 20600 km² (3.4% of the total area of Ukraine) and is located between 48°27' and 50°37' north latitude and between 26°09' and 27°56' east longitude.
 It is 220 km long when measured from north to south, and is 120 km in length when measured from east to west.
 It is associated with a historical region of Podolia, yet in reality its territory is split almost in half, the northern in Volhynia, and the southern in Podolia.
-Its Volhynian region contains smaller cities like Izyaslav, Starokostiantyniv, Shepetivka, while its Podolian portion more developed cities of Khmelnytskyi and Kamianets-Podilskyi.
+Its Volhynian region contains smaller cities like Iziaslav, Starokostiantyniv, Shepetivka, while its Podolian portion more developed cities of Khmelnytskyi and Kamianets-Podilskyi.

 The oblast borders the Rivne Oblast to the northwest, the Zhytomyr Oblast to the northeast, the Vinnytsia Oblast to the east, the Chernivtsi Oblast to the south, and the Ternopil Oblast to the west.